 When re-evaluating data, especially through another person’s lens or point of view, new things are uncovered.
 There might be a thing that wasn’t discovered in the past by the primary data collector, that secondary data collection may reveal.

 For example, when customers complain about difficulty using an app to the customer service team, they may decide to create a user guide teaching customers how to use it.
-However, when a product developer has access to this data, it may be uncovered that the issue came from and UI/UX design which needs to be worked on.
+However, when a product developer has access to this data, it may be uncovered that the issue came from and UI/UX design that needs to be worked on.

 The data collected through secondary sources may not be as authentic as when collected directly from the source.
 This is a very common disadvantage with online sources due to a lack of regulatory bodies to monitor the kind of content that is being shared.